-Home values in the U.S. have risen more than 5% over the past year and are expected to continue to rise, according to real estate and rental marketplace Zillow.
+Home values in the U.S. rose more than 5% over the course of 2019 and are expected to continue to rise, according to real estate and rental marketplace Zillow.
 For home sellers, that’s good news.
 However, you shouldn’t assume that the trend of rising home values ensures your home will increase in value.

 In fact, there are a variety of factors — some within your control, some that are not — that could signal your home won’t be worth as much soon.
 Keep reading to learn the signs that your house is losing value.